graphql-markdown/graphql-markdown/README.md

 ### Sidebars Settings

-A sidebar file `sidebar-schema.js` will be generated for the documentation, you have them different options depending on your Docusaurus setup:
+A sidebar file `sidebar-schema.js` will be generated for the documentation, you have different options depending on your Docusaurus setup:

 #### 1. Single Docs instance